Using this website

 To support the sense of place and cultural experience of Wales we have a bespoke typeface collection that takes cues from the Welsh typographical heritage.

 The font acts as a unifying cornerstone of the visual brand identity, representing Wales to the world in an authentic and creative way.
+The font includes a number of Welsh language characters, these are only used in words that are not translated from the Welsh language such as place names or when a Welsh translation is provided to support the cultural experience.

 We’ve built in a series of glyphs and diagraphs that support sense of place and character as is required.

-- Cymru / Wales Sans is typically used as a headline font
+- Cymru / Wales Sans is typically used as a headline font and in Welsh language place names or words

 Photography, illustration, and video